Daimiel

 Daimiel is a municipality in Ciudad Real, Castile-La Mancha, Spain.
 It has a population of 17,342, and a mechanical industry.
 The football club is Daimiel CF. The Tablas de Daimiel National Park, a well-known but endangered wetland natural reserve, lies partly within the boundaries of the town.

 History

 Daimiel is the location of the Motilla del Azuer, a Bronze Age fortification.

+A branch of the Medrano family established themselves in Daimiel, holding positions as high mayors, governors, and chief justices of the Order of Calatrava.

 The "Martyrs of Daimiel" were killed here in 1936 during the Spanish Civil War.